Tim Moen

 Tim Moen (/ˈmoʊən/) is a Canadian libertarian podcaster, blogger, activist and politician.
 He was the leader of the Libertarian Party of Canada from May 2014 to August 2021.
 Outside of politics, he is a firefighter, paramedic, business owner and filmmaker.

 Political career

 Moen became the leader of the Libertarian Party of Canada in May 2014, succeeding former leader Katrina Chowne.
 He ran in the 2014 Fort McMurray—Athabasca by-election.
-His campaign received considerable attention from a variety of Canadian and US news outlets, such as CNN, Huffington Post, Reason.com, due to his social media memes explaining libertarianism.
+His campaign received considerable attention from a variety of Canadian and US news outlets (such as CNN, Huffington Post and Reason.com), due to his social media memes explaining libertarianism.

 Political positions

 Moen is an anarcho-capitalist.
-He supports ending all government surveillance programs, withdrawing all troops stationed abroad, legalizing cannabis, decriminalizing drugs, legalizing prostitution, and tax cuts.
+He supports ending all government surveillance programs, withdrawing all troops stationed abroad, legalizing cannabis, decriminalizing drugs, legalizing prostitution and tax cuts.

 Electoral record

 Personal life

 Moen is married and lives with his wife and four children near Edmonton, Alberta.
 He is an atheist.